creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

  - Drift component i.e. the direction of the asset in the past
  - Random component this component is the variables taken from a distribution

 For the simplicity sake of this article, we will assume normality of the data for now.
+We will try to simulate the JKSE stock price for the next 250 days and for each day we will do 100 trials.
 Written in Python it will look like this:

 ```python